skalalab/cell-analysis-tools/README.md

 ### CELL ANALYSIS TOOLS

-A library for loading, processing and summarizing flim data.
+A library for loading, processing and summarizing single cell imaging data.

 ---
 #### Dependencies